 How to complete a Capital One business card application

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Business credit cards are a valuable secret, usually offering larger welcome bonuses than personal cards and unique opportunities to earn huge travel rewards for business expenses like advertising, computers and phone bills.
+Here’s our full advertising policy: How we make money.Business credit cards are a valuable secret, usually offering larger welcome bonuses than personal cards and unique opportunities to earn huge travel rewards for business expenses like advertising, computers and phone bills.

 It is easy to feel overwhelmed when you first encounter a business credit card application; they tend to be longer and more detailed than those of personal credit cards.
 But don’t worry — we are going to walk you through the process to fill out a Capital One business credit card application.

 Who is eligible for a business credit card?

 People are often afraid that they might not qualify for a business credit card account.

 You don’t need to be a Fortune 500 company in order to qualify; business cards are for businesses large and small.
 Even freelancers or independent contractors can qualify.
 You can use your Social Security number as your business tax ID if you’re a sole proprietor.

 You can qualify for a business credit card from side work that you are doing like ride-share driving, freelance photography and more.
 Many of our readers have qualified using businesses that only earn part-time or side income.